qgan7125/PA-and-Section-Writeups/PA5-HashMapImpl/README.md

 * Points will be taken off for copy, pasted, and edited code that should have been encapsulated in a method.

-* This program will use two to three source files in addition to the source file for the JUnit tests.
+* This program will use two or more source files in addition to the source file for the JUnit tests.
 Each of these files should be (<200 lines).

 * Each static method should be less than 30 lines.
 This INCLUDES